mohammedAlabdali96/LOGIC/README.md

 * The sorting algorithm should be [Quicksort](https://en.wikipedia.org/wiki/Quicksort) (do not use any libraries or built-in functions for sorting)
 * The API endpoint should validate that the correct data (array of strings) has been submitted, otherwise it should return a 400 status code

-### Documentation

-There should be brief (just a few words on each case), yet clear documentation of:

-* How to run your application
-* How each function you wrote works

 ### Example

 If the user enters the text below: